Khalifa1997/sensory-minds-task/README.md

 ## Future Improvements

-`framer-motion` is a very fun library to use, however it does take time and alot of testing for things to work as you want them too, I wanted to have a modal element that would appear in case of winning but time had ran out.. you can see parts of it being implemented in the **Modal.js** and **Backdrop.js** file
+* `framer-motion` is a very fun library to use, however it does take time and alot of testing for things to work as you want them too, I wanted to have a modal element that would appear in case of winning but time had ran out.. you can see parts of it being implemented in the **Modal.js** and **Backdrop.js** file

-Furthermore, I wanted to improve the performance of the for-loops I tried my best using `useMemo` and `useEffect` Hooks, however the for loops themselves could be implemented in a far better way in my opinion.
+* Furthermore, I wanted to improve the performance of the for-loops I tried my best using `useMemo` and `useEffect` Hooks, however the for loops themselves could be implemented in a far better way in my opinion.

-`KeyFrames` work good for basic CSS animation, but it could be vastly improved with `frame-motion` in the future
+* `KeyFrames` work good for basic CSS animation, but it could be vastly improved with `frame-motion` in the future

+* A small edit would be showing *You won one Bingo* instead of *You won one Bingo**s***
 ## Available Scripts

 ### `npm start`